Bartłomiej Drągowski: Loan to Empoli

 On 22 January 2019, Drągowski joined to Empoli on loan until 30 June 2019.
 He made the headlines after keeping a clean sheet and having made 17 saves in the Serie A match against Atalanta on 15 April, a new league record.
 In total, he faced 47 shots, of which 18 were on target.

-Spezia
+Spezia and loan to Panathinaikos

-On 10 August 2022, Drągowski joined Serie A club Spezia on a three-year deal.
+On 10 August 2022, Drągowski joined Serie A club Spezia on a three-year contract.
+On 19 January 2024, Drągowski went on loan to Greek side Panathinaikos until the end of the season, with an option to buy.

 International career

-Youth teams

-Drągowski has represented Poland at various youth levels since his debut for the U17 side in 2014.
-In June 2017, he was one of 23 players named in the U21 squad by Marcin Dorna for the 2017 UEFA European Under-21 Championship, for which Poland were the hosts.
+In June 2017, Drągowski was one of 23 players named in the U21 squad by Marcin Dorna for the 2017 UEFA European Under-21 Championship, where Poland were the hosts.

-Senior team

-In October 2020 he had called up to the national team for 2020–21 UEFA Nations League and friendly matches against Finland, Netherlands and Bosnia and Herzegovina.
+In October 2020, Drągowski received his call-up to the Polish senior squad for 2020–21 UEFA Nations League along with three friendly matches against Finland, Netherlands, and Bosnia and Herzegovina.
+He debuted against the first opponent the same year on 7 October.

-He made his national team debut on 7 October 2020 in a friendly against Finland.
+Drągowski was named in the final Polish 26-man squad for the 2022 FIFA World Cup, but missed the tournament due to an injury and was replaced by Kamil Grabara.